HealthCheckbox

 Depending on the surgery’s location, there are different types.
 These are listed below:

-• This kind of foraminotomy procedure is the most prevalent.
+• Thoracic: This kind of foraminotomy procedure is the most prevalent.
 In this case, the middle or upper portion of the spine is treated for stenosis.

-• The stenosis of the upper neck or spine is treated with this treatment.
+• Cervical: The stenosis of the upper neck or spine is treated with this treatment.
 It helps relieve pressure from pinched nerves brought on by disc ruptures or osteophytes.

-• It aids in the treatment of foraminal or spinal stenosis of the lower spine or pelvis.
+• Sacral: It aids in the treatment of foraminal or spinal stenosis of the lower spine or pelvis.

-• It aids in the treatment of spinal or foraminal stenosis of the tailbone or adjacent areas.
+• Coccygeal: It aids in the treatment of spinal or foraminal stenosis of the tailbone or adjacent areas.

-Conditions That Foraminotomy Surgery Treat
+Conditions that Foraminotomy Surgery Treats

 This procedure is used to treat a number of disorders that cause spinal nerve shrinking.
 These conditions include: